octref/polacode/README.md

 ## Seriously, why not just take a screenshot?

 - I like and care about the shadow, padding & rounded corner of macOS's screenshot.
 I want it to be available for my code snippet too.
-You can't select a part of your code and easily get all these nice visuals with macOS's grab tool.
+You can't select a part of your code and easily get all these nice visuals with macOS's Grab tool.
 - I want to hide errors, warnings, color decorators, folding markers, line numbers, scrollbar and minimap.
 - It generates something decent on Windows & Linux.